- Home

 7. Potatoes

-Potatoes have long been a popular staple in the human diet – and for good reason!
-Not only are they easy to grow but they’re high in fibre (especially pectin), keeping you fuller for longer.
+Potatoes have long been a popular staple in our diets, and for good reason.
+Not only are they easy to grow, but they’re high in fibre (especially pectin), keeping you fuller for longer.

 Plus, they contain resistant starch, which is thought to be particularly beneficial for blood sugar control and gut health.
-One way to increase levels of resistant starch in potatoes is by boiling them, letting them cool, and storing them in the fridge before eating.
+One way to increase resistant starch in potatoes is boiling them, letting them cool, and storing them in the fridge before eating.

 Potatoes are also low in fat and rich in antioxidants like vitamin C – which helps to protect the body from harmful molecules – as well as vitamin B6, potassium, and choline.
 Vitamin B6 plays an important role in nerve function; potassium is a key player in regulating heart rhythm; and choline is a small compound involved in brain function, muscle contraction, and pain responses.